 I started telling stories before I was seven.
 My first publishing attempt was at nine in the fourth grade.
 They rejected me but I did get a formal letter.
 I guess Jolly and Bolly's Adventures were not what they were looking for.
 Fast forward to high school and college where I found myself focused on screenplays.
 After playing that game, I shifted to novels and have been writing those since 2001.
 So it's been twenty years, but with a more concentrated effort over the last ten.
 I've been indie since 2011.

 How many books have you written and published?

-After Rellia Prime is released later this month (July 2021) and Seli is released this fall (2021), the count will be 17 books published.
-This includes the one book that I wrote under a pen name as a gag gift for father's day several years ago and was meant as a bonus for From West Virginia with Love.
+The current count is 17 books published.
+This includes one book that I wrote under a pen name as a gag gift for father's day several years ago and was meant as a bonus for From West Virginia with Love.
 It also includes a previously published work that is going through a remodel for a penname.
 I also have an 18th book, a reflection on my time spent in Brindisi, Italy.
 I am fighting through the edits and rewrite.
 Eventually, it might be released or it could just be for me.
 In 2022, I'm hoping to release two to three new books that will be available for readers.

 Where do you get your ideas?

 This will sound like a copout but I get my ideas simply by experiencing life.
 Whether through travel, interactions with people, teaching, or just observing, I find I often will jot down a few ideas and then those will percolate for some time until a story develops.

 Can I follow you on social media?